Pruritic urticarial papules and plaques of pregnancy: Hormonal Causes

 Throughout pregnancy, there are hormonal changes that occur where it has been hypothesized that these changes may contribute to the onset of PUPPP.
 Although current research is low on this hypothesis, it has been seen that those who have had multiple gestations can exhibit an increased level of progesterone.
 With this increase in progesterone, it causes there to be an increased level of progesterone receptors present eliciting an immune reaction seen by skin lesions in PUPPP.
 With multiple gestations, there is an increase in sex hormones that has been seen those with the condition such as an increase in progesterone as previously discussed but also higher levels of estradiol.
 Currently evidence is weak in the role that sex hormones play when contributing to PUPPP where further research is needed.

 Immunological Causes

 Inflammatory Mediated

-From those with PUPPP, it has been seen from an immunohistology profile which is used to determine the of tissue components present within an individual via the use of antibodies, that there are certain immune cells that are in greater amount compared to that of those without PUPPP.
+From those with PUPPP, it has been seen from an immunohistology profile which is used to determine the tissue components present within an individual via the use of antibodies, that there are certain immune cells that are in greater amount compared to that of those without PUPPP.
 Immunohistology profile have shown cells consistent with a delayed hypersensitivity with T helper cell infiltrates, dendritic cells and epidermal Langerhans cells.

 It has been hypothesized that PUPPP appears in response to fetal antigens that circulate throughout the body.
 For example, a study showed that fetal male DNA was found within the lesions of the mother's skin which was thought to be caused by the fetal cells seen in the mother's blood throughout pregnancy.